 The evaluation of the fatigue strength of plastics is difficult.
 Among other things, this is due to the fact that fatigue strength properties are often not available.
 This in turn is due to the fact that the determination of such data is very time-consuming.
 S/N curves (Woehler curves) have to be generated from individual measurements for different stress levels with the corresponding failure load cycles.
 In addition, dependencies of the S/N curve on temperature and, if necessary, moisture content, and in the case of fiber-reinforced materials also on the fiber orientation (Fig. 1), as well as on the mean stress have to be taken into account.
 The consideration of these influences, leads to a comprehensive test matrix.
 A time acceleration of the test procedure is limited for plastics with regard to a maximum allowable test frequency, since self-heating should be avoided.
 The time and financial effort involved is considerable.
 Alternative procedures for determining fatigue strength properties are therefore desirable.
 In the following, an approach is presented that makes it possible to perform an initial estimation of fatigue strength limits based on often existing static properties.
-The approach is implemented in the material editor of our software Converse and S-Life Plastics.
+The approach is implemented in our software MatScape, our material database and software for Converse and S-Life Plastics.

 The simplified approach proposed here is originally based on the proposal by Oberbach and has been modified and comprehensively extended by Stommel, Stojek, Korte .
 The concept is briefly outlined here (Fig. 2).
 Starting from a known static strength limit from a short-term tensile test, the fatigue strength is determined by means of a factor for a load cycle number of 107 ("quasi-endurance fatigue strength", purely alternating).
 Depending on the actual stress situation, i.e. to what extent a mean stress is present and whether the assessment is to be carried out for load cycles lower than 107, appropriate correction factors may have to be determined.
 The implemented approach determines these factors automatically, no additional strength properties are required.
 Further details are given in .